Punvireakroth/Web-Development-Progress/interactive_website/README.md

 ### Attributes of Element Node

 Like in HTML document element node in DOM allow us to access its attribute to modify stuff as we like.

+## JavaScript and the DOM

+### The Document Keyword

+`document` allow you to access the root of the DOM and open us to access another HTML tag or attribute.